 The Institute of Art and Law is an educational organisation, founded in 1995, giving knowledge and perspective on the law relating to cultural heritage, a concept which includes art, antiquities, archives, archaeology, architecture, monuments, treasure and much more.
 IAL’s educational remit is fulfilled through publishing and courses.
 It convenes distance learning and intensive courses (both public and in-house) on art and museums law, as well as seminars, study groups and conferences in the United Kingdom and abroad.
-It also publishes monographs and commentaries on all aspects of the law relating to cultural heritage, in addition to a quarterly periodical, Art Antiquity and Law, now in its twenty-second year.
+It also publishes books and commentaries on all aspects of the law relating to cultural heritage, in addition to a quarterly periodical, Art Antiquity and Law, now in its twenty-third year.

 Ruth Redmond-Cooper is the founding Director of the Institute of Art and Law.
 She holds degrees in law from the Universities of Kent, Bristol and Paris-Sud and has lectured at several universities, including Leicester, Nottingham, Tasmania, Dokkyo (Japan), Paris-Sud and Essex.
 Ruth has written articles and presented papers at conferences on a range of art-law areas, and, in addition to editing the books published by the Institute of Art and Law, is Editor of the quarterly journal Art Antiquity and Law.